-Scotland v Ukraine - preview, team news & stats
+Scotland ready for emotionally charged encounter

 |Coverage: Listen to live commentary on Sportsound and follow live text updates on the BBC Sport website & app

-An emotionally-charged Hampden will host a World Cup play-off semi-final between Scotland and Ukraine on Wednesday in a game given global attention by Russia's invasion.
+An emotionally charged Hampden will host a World Cup play-off semi-final between Scotland and Ukraine on Wednesday in a game given global attention by Russia's invasion.

-The carrot for the winners is not only national pride but a place in Sunday's final against Wales in Cardiff.
+The carrot for the winners is not only national pride, but a place in Sunday's final against Wales in Cardiff.

-Scotland are aiming for their first men's World Cup in 24 years, while Ukraine are hoping to add to their one appearance in 2006.
+Scotland are aiming to reach their first men's World Cup in 24 years, while Ukraine are hoping to add to their one appearance in 2006.

 But their preparations have been disrupted by the ongoing conflict in their homeland, which led to the fixture being delayed from its original date in March.

-Given special dispensation to play amid a call-up of many of the country's men to the army, Oleksandr Petrakov's squad have spent the last month preparing at a training camp in Brdo in Slovenia.
+Given special dispensation to play amid a call-up of many of the country's men to the army, Oleksandr Petrakov's squad have spent the last month preparing at a training camp in Brdo, Slovenia.

 - Scotland not 'one-tournament wonders' - Clarke